MarcDiethelm/xtc/Documentation.md

 ## Project Setup

-In the terminal, change to the project folder and start the xtc install and project generator: `xtc`.
-Once you have answered some questions xtc is installed as a local node module and the basic project files are created.
+In the terminal, change to the project folder and start the xtc install and project generator: `xtc install`.
+Once you have answered some questions xtc is installed as a local node module and the basic project files including a package.json are created.

 ### Configuration

-xtc uses [CJSON](https://github.com/kof/node-cjson) for its config files, which allows JS-style comments.
-The files are merged into the app config in the order mentioned below.
-Any property you add is merged with the previous, overriding default properties as needed.

-The configuration files are located the folder  `_config`.
+Your package.json contains the property `configPath` which holds the location of the configuration.
+The default folder is `_config`. xtc's configuration consists of multiple files whose properties are merged to create the runtime configuration.
+On top of this, some config properties may be set using environment variables and command-line arguments.

+The load order of the config files is set in configs.json.

-- `config-default.js` defines a schema and defaults for all configurable properties.
+- `config-default.js` defines defaults, CLI args and env vars for all configurable properties.
 You should not normally have to edit it.
+Copy properties to the following files to override the default value.
+- **`config-build.json`** serves to configure build source and output location, static URLs and so on.
-- **`config-project.json`** is where you configure most of your app, by copying over and overriding the properties as needed.
+- **`config-server.json`** is where you configure properties related to the server.
-- `config-secret.json` is for basic auth credentials, db authentication info, SSL certs and so on. \[deprecated: see [Basic auth](#basic-authentication-and-bypass-for-ip-ranges)]
+- `config-secret.json` for local development with [basic auth](#basic-authentication-and-bypass-for-ip-ranges) credentials, db authentication info, SSL certs and so on.
+For deployments you should use env vars to hold your secrets!
 - `config-local.json` serves to override configuration values only for development on your local machine.

- Some properties namely the ones in `config-secret.json` can be set with environment variables, env vars have a higher priority than the config files.
-This is the preferred way of setting sensitive values.

 `config-secret.json` and `config-local.json` are listed in `.gitignore` and won't be committed to your repository.
 `config-local.json` is also listed in `.jitsuignore`, so if you're using Nodejitsu for hosting this file will never be deployed.
 Make sure these two files are not tracked by git unless you know what you're doing.

-Which config files are loaded and their order can be configured in configs.json.
-The location of the config files can be configured in package.json by changing the `configPath` property.
+xtc uses [CJSON](https://github.com/kof/node-cjson) for the config files, which allows comments.

 ### Start the Server!